typoes/harry-potter-gen-z/book_1/chapter_3.md

 “Vernon,” Aunt Petunia was saying in a quivering voice, “look at the address — how could they possibly know where he sleeps?
 You don’t think they’re watching the house?”

-“Watching — spying — might be following us,” muttered Uncle Vernon wildly.
+“Watching — spying — proberbly hacked the Alexa and are listening in on us,” muttered Uncle Vernon wildly.

 “But what should we do, Vernon?
 Should we write back?
 Tell them we don’t want —”